0x171-0/FoMoXD/README.md

 #### 1. General Vault: Get team share
 - Every user can choose a team when buying puffs, and it will determine how the profit share allocate.
-- Every round has a mask of general vault to record amount can be shared
-- Every user has a mask of general vault to record amount already withdrawed
+- When final round end, user will get team share

 #### 2. Affiliate Vault: Get referral share